AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/add-assets.md

 -->

 <!-- #ENGCHECK assuming this is not relevant? remove after confirming#
-   During the upload operation, AEM saves the portions of the asset being uploaded as chunks of data in the CRX repository.
-When the upload completes, AEM consolidates these chunks into a single block of data in the repository.
+   During the upload operation, [!DNL Experience Manager] saves the portions of the asset being uploaded as chunks of data in the CRX repository.
+When the upload completes, [!DNL Experience Manager] consolidates these chunks into a single block of data in the repository.

    To configure the cleanup task for the unfinished chunk upload jobs, go to `https://[aem_server]:[port]/system/console/configMgr/org.apache.sling.servlets.post.impl.helper.ChunkCleanUpTask`.
 -->

-1. La boîte de dialogue Télécharger les éléments d’AEM Assets affiche le nombre de fichiers dont le transfert a réussi et ceux dont le transfert a échoué.
+1. The upload progress dialog in [!DNL Assets] displays the count of successfully uploaded files and the files that failed to upload.

 De plus, l’interface utilisateur d’Assets affiche la ressource la plus récente que vous avez chargée ou le dossier que vous avez créé en premier.